MithamoMorgan/Building-Generative-AI-Applications/Week3_and_4/README.md

 * Add a feature to upload photos, allowing farmers to submit images of affected plants or animals for more accurate diagnosis.

-## 2. Login/Signup System with Jac API and MongoDB Integration🔒🗝️
+## 3. Login/Signup System with Jac API and MongoDB Integration🔒🗝️

 * Here is the project [page](https://github.com/MithamoMorgan/Building-Generative-AI-Applications/tree/main/Scale_Agnostic_Mini_Project)

+## 4 Updated Farmer’s Plant & Animal Diagnosis Chatbot 👨‍🌾

+* Here I updated the chatbot such that it has conversation memory to maintain context.Here is the [code]()
+* I also did the same for the walker API endpoint.
+Here is the [code]()